Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Rocks and Fossils.md

 **A box of rocks and fossils** - Find out about explosive volcanoes, shiny crystals, and the exotic animals that lived millions of years ago.

-Last initially checked on 2025-11-23 by Isobel Gilham (ig419@cam.ac.uk) and double-checked on X by X
+Last initially checked on 2025-11-23 by Isobel Gilham (ig419@cam.ac.uk) and double-checked on 29-11-2025 by Jessica Trevelyan (jet81@cam.ac.uk).

 ## Tags